slacy/openmusictheory.github.io/scales.md

 A scale is a succession of pitches ascending or descending in steps.
 Usually, the pitches are each notated with different letter names, though this isn't always possible or desirable.

+A step is typically considered to be the distance b

 ### The Chromatic Scale ###

 A scale consisting entirely of half steps.